U.S. banks in cross-hairs as Powell could help and hinder

 However, investors are likely to welcome Powell’s view on deregulation, as he has gone further than his colleagues in calling to relax some of the rules put in place to limit banks in the wake of the financial crisis.

-The S&P bank index .SPXBK jumped nearly 18 percent in November 2016 in anticipation of U.S. President Donald Trump’s policies to stimulate the economy.
+The S&P bank index jumped nearly 18 percent in November 2016 in anticipation of U.S. President Donald Trump’s policies to stimulate the economy.

 It then cooled in 2017, with a gain of 2.9 percent through the end of August.
-Gains have picked up steam since then, as the index has climbed more than 10 percent, buoyed by a rise in the benchmark U.S. 10-year note US10YT=RR yields, quarterly earnings results from financials and increased expectations for a rate hike by the U.S. Federal Reserve in December.
+Gains have picked up steam since then, as the index has climbed more than 10 percent, buoyed by a rise in the benchmark U.S. 10-year note yields, quarterly earnings results from financials and increased expectations for a rate hike by the U.S. Federal Reserve in December.

-After the announcement of Powell’s nomination on Thursday, the bank index added to gains, to close out the session up 0.8 percent, boosted by a 1.2 percent gain in Bank of America (BAC.N) and JPMorgan’s 0.7 percent rise.
+After the announcement of Powell’s nomination on Thursday, the bank index added to gains, to close out the session up 0.8 percent, boosted by a 1.2 percent gain in Bank of America and JPMorgan’s 0.7 percent rise.

 The nomination will go through the Senate for confirmation and, if confirmed, Powell will take the reins of the central bank when Yellen’s term expires in early February.